wiwiluo/BunkrDownloader/README.md

 ## Features

-- Download pictures and videos from specified URLs.
+- Downloads pictures, videos and albums from specified URLs.
+- Supports batch downloading via a list of URLs.
-- Handles both single file and album downloads.
+- Progress indication during downloads.
+- Automatically creates a directory structure for organized storage.
 - Logs URLs that encounter errors for troubleshooting.
-- Progress indication during downloads.

 ## Dependencies